About Forest Johnson

 My name is Forest Johnson.
-Based in Ft.
-Lauderdale, Florida, I’m a photographer and video cinematographer whose top-quality work has earned worldwide recognition and noted clientele.
+Base in Ft.
+Lauderdale, Florida, I’m a photographer and cinematographer whose excellence in quality imagery and footage has earned worldwide recognition.

 I am the son of a famous boat-builder, Forest E. Johnson, who designed and built Prowler Boats.
-These legendary boats were custom-made with mahogany frames and white cedar planking.
-Powered by straight inboards, they served as great cruising and fishing boats.
+These legendary cruisers were custom-made with mahogany frames and white cedar planking.
+Powered by straight inboards – in their day they were extremely popular cruising and fishing boats.

-This lifelong desire to create beautiful wooden boats brought him to Coconut Grove, Florida, in the early 1930s, and later to a manufacturing facility on the Miami River.
-My father built boats for the city, county, and state of Florida, as well as the U.S. Navy.
-He built boats for many famous customers who became his close friends . . . such as Bill Burdine of the department store, “Burdine’s Sunshine Fashions,” which later became “Macy’s.”
-Burdine owned 21 Prowlers throughout his life, having a new one built every two years.
+This lifelong desire to create beautiful wooden boats brought him to Coconut Grove, Florida, in the early 1930s.
+As the demand for his boats grew, he later relocated to a manufacturing facility on the Miami River.
+Forest E. built boats for the City, County, and State of Florida as well as the U.S. Navy.
+He built boats for many celebrated customers who became best friends . . . such as Bill Burdine of department store “Burdine’s Sunshine Fashions” which later became “Macy’s”.
+Burdine owned 21 Prowlers throughout his life – having a new one fabricated every 2 years.

-My father’s other good friends included President Richard M. Nixon, who fished a lot with my dad.
-Don Aronow, the originator of Formula, Donzi, Magnum, and Cigarette boats was also a close friend of my father.
-In fact, he helped Aronow get started in the boat-building business.
-His many friendships equaled his craftsmanship which began in the early part of the 20th century and continued through Prohibition, World War II, the fabulous 1950s, and throughout the 1960s.
+Other notable good friends included President Richard M. Nixon who fished a great deal with my father.
+Don Aronow, the originator of Formula, Donzi, Magnum, and Cigarette boats was also a good friend.
+In fact, Forest E. helped Don Aronow get started in the boat-building business.
+His many friends equaled his craftsmanship which began in the early part of the 20th Century and continued through Prohibition, World War II, the Fabulous 50s, and throughout the 60s.

 Forest E. Johnson’s life was filled with what he cherished most—building boats, racing boats, and simply enjoying boats.

 However, by 1969 most wooden boats had been replaced with fiberglass models.
-So, Forest E. reluctantly made the change and began to build a 23-foot and 32-foot fiberglass Prowlers until his untimely death in 1971.
+So, Forest E. reluctantly made the change and began to build 23-foot and 32-foot fiberglass Prowlers until his untimely death in 1971.
 That’s when I came in . . .

 sometimes, you just know what you want to do when you grow up!

-Almost overnight I found myself running a boat-building business, which meant saving money whenever possible.
-Without the necessary finances needed to hire professional photographers for our ads and brochures, I decided to do it myself.
-Using a Nikon F-2 Photomic camera, I began to harass all the local operators of photo labs about the best ways to shoot a boat . . . and I received a completely different answer from each one!
-As a consequence, I learned using the trial and error method.
-Because I had no formal training in either photography or aerial photography from a helicopter, I simply kept trying different techniques until I found ones that worked.
-After awhile, I got really efficient at it.
+Almost overnight I found myself running a boat-building business.
+Without many build requests and an impending energy crisis looming – saving money was a priority.
+Without the necessary finances needed to hire professional photographers for our Ads and Brochures, I had to do it myself.
+So – using a hand-me-down Nikon F-2 Photomic Camera, I began to harass all the local operators of Photo Labs about the best ways to shoot a boat . . . and received a completely different answer from each one!
+As a result, l learned using the trial and error method.
+Because I had no formal training in photography (much less aerial photography from a helicopter) I simply kept trying different techniques until I found one that worked.
+After awhile . . .
+I was really good and efficient at it.

-I remain actively involved with the Boy’s & Girl’s Clubs of Broward County, photographing their annual fund raisers which feature large boat rendezvous.
-Last year’s event marked 25 years of working with this exceptional charity which helps provide kids with a positive place to learn and grow.
+I remain actively involved with the Boys & Girls Clubs of Broward County, photographing their annual fund raisers which feature large boat rendezvous.
+This year’s event celebrates my involvement of almost 25 years in working with this exceptional charity which helps provide kids a positive place to learn and grow.